Phosphorism

 The Silver Pill

-That authenticity holds primacy within Phosphorism is easy to assert and easy to doubt, so here is the test case that does real work.
+The claim that authenticity holds primacy within Phosphorism needs a test.
 Imagine a silver pill that, upon ingestion, would significantly enhance your ethical reasoning and reliably lead you to major ethical life changes — you would become vegan, donate extensively to charity, shrink your ecological footprint.
 Should you take it?

 The scenario pits outcomes against authenticity with nothing else in the frame.
 If ethical outcomes are paramount — if reducing suffering is your highest priority — you should swallow it without hesitation; indeed declining would itself be unethical, a conscious choice of worse outcomes.
 That is the verdict of strict consequentialism, and it is at least consistent — Julian Savulescu presses it to its conclusion, arguing that we may be morally obligated to enhance our morality chemically or genetically, since ethical improvement directly reduces harm.
 (What else the consequentialist frame commits you to is the business of Against Utilitarianism.)